It is officially summer in the Northern hemisphere and, many travellers will pack their bags to go to the beach this summer.

 In addition, some countries have very strict regulations and you risk heavy fines if you are caught with sand souvenirs in your luggage.

-Remember to have an ethical attitude towards wildlife whether on earth or in the sea.
+Remember to have an ethical attitude towards wildlife whether on earth or in the sea, even the tiniest ones.

-Do not life rocks, so as not to disturb the species that have settled there.
+Do not lift rocks, so as not to disturb the species that have settled there.
 Do not pick up live animals like starfish or crabs just for the fun.

 If you dive don’t touch the corals, stay away from the large mammals you encounter and don’t feed the fish.

-If you are going to a destination, and have the privilege of witnessing a sea turtle outbreak, keep your distance and simply enjoy the show.
+If you are going to a destination, where you have the privilege of witnessing a sea turtle outbreak, keep your distance and simply enjoy the show.

 If you fish or fish on foot, find out about protected species, limit yourself to authorized species and respect regulated sizes.
 And fish only what you need for your own consumption.

-If you visit a popular beach, you will probably see specific accesse, like boardwalks or stairs designed to get there.
+If you visit a popular beach, you will probably see specific access, like boardwalks or stairs designed to get there.